peakBreaker/serverSetups/README.md

 ## Running demo

-You can find a running demo of one my webapplication on:
+You can find a running demo of the configuratons serving one of my webapps on:

 *http://restaurants.peakbreaker.com*

+**The server running the webapp has the ip: 18.220.169.81 and ssh port is 2200**

-It was deployed using these scripts
+It was deployed using the ansible scripts in this repository, and the webapp can be found in my webapp-flask repository.

 ## LICENCE
 The MIT License (MIT)